GoogleChrome/web.dev/src/site/content/en/blog/layoutNG/index.md

 For more detailed information about the specific compatibility issues and bugs fixed by LayoutNG, please see the issues linked above or search the Chromium bug database for bugs marked [Fixed-In-LayoutNG](https://bugs.chromium.org/p/chromium/issues/list?can=1&q=label%3AFixed-In-LayoutNG).

 {% Aside 'warning' %}
-  If you suspect that LayoutNG may have caused a web site to break, please [file a bug report](https://bugs.chromium.org/p/chromium/issues/entry?summary=%5BLayoutNG%5D+Enter+one-line+summary&labels=LayoutNG&components=Blink%3ELayout) and we'll investigate.
+  If you suspect that LayoutNG may have caused a website to break, please [file a bug report](https://bugs.chromium.org/p/chromium/issues/entry?summary=%5BLayoutNG%5D+Enter+one-line+summary&labels=LayoutNG&components=Blink%3ELayout), and we'll investigate.
 {% endAside %}